AmbireTech/adex-protocol/README.md

 1) Users are only identified by an anonymous ID (pubkey) which is not linked to any identifyable data like name/email/IP
 2) This approach requires a lot of data being collected by one party; while this is technically possible, the default is that validators only collect events they're interested in (related to bids they validate)

+### Rewarding end users

+Rewarding end users for their attention is a concept that we've intentionally left out, mostly because it highly incentivizes fake traffic/Sybil attacks.

+However, we are planning on providing easy ways for publishers to reward users with various crypto assets for actions that they consider appropriate and difficult to fake.
+For example, if you, as an end user, actually engage with the website, register, prove your real identity and buy one of their products, you'd get a bonus that the publisher has set aside from their bid reward.

+One of the ways to achieve that is by having a payment channel directly between the end user and the publisher.
+The publisher, having access to all the events (including the custom events) in the OCEAN channels they're involved in, can determine how much they reward every given end user.

 ### Adoption